Maintaining Healthy Teeth and Gums Over 50

 Flossing

+Flossing also becomes more important with age because your mouth naturally dries out, and plaque builds up more easily.
 Regular flossing helps to remove food particles and plaque that can get stuck between your teeth, reducing the risk of gum disease and cavities.
-And flossing removes bacteria that brushing alone cannot reach, and this also helps to keep your breath fresher for longer.
+Flossing also removes bacteria that brushing alone cannot reach, helping to keep your breath fresher for longer.
+After brushing and flossing, it’s good practice to swish around some antiseptic mouthwash for optimal added care.

 How to Choose the Right Toothpaste and Toothbrush